11 Best Animation Software of 2020 (Free, 2D, and 3D)

 The in-built templates are extremely self-sufficient for basic animation work, including educational tutorials and classroom teaching.

-- It is a cloud-based video and animation software
+- It is a cloud-based animation and video maker

 - Uses HTML and Adobe Flash